Diocese of Malolos: Present

 On May 14, 2019, Pope Francis appointed then Auxiliary Bishop of the Archdiocese of Cebu and Titular Bishop of Gisipa, Dennis C. Villarojo, as the fifth Bishop of Malolos.
+Villarojo once served as personal secretary to the late Cardinal Ricardo Vidal who was former Coadjutor Bishop of Malolos.
 He was canonically installed at the Malolos Cathedral-Basilica on August 21, 2019, by then Manila Archbishop Luis Antonio G. Tagle and Apostolic Nuncio, Gabriele G. Caccia, marking a new chapter in the history of the Diocese of Malolos.

 In February 2020, Pope Francis granted the canonical coronation of the image of La Purisima Concepcion in Santa Maria, Bulacan and in September 2021, he also granted the diocese a new minor basilica, the Minor Basilica of La Purisima Concepcion, Santa Maria, where the image is enshrined.

-On March 11, 2022, the Diocese celebrated its 60th Anniversary with a Mass presided by the Apostolic Nuncio to the Philippines, Charles John Brown, D.D.
-Also in the ceremonies were the two surviving bishops of Malolos, Dennis Villarojo, and Caceres Archbishop Rolando Tria Tirona, and bishops who served or came from the Diocese.
+On March 11, 2022, the diocese celebrated its 60th anniversary with a Mass presided by the Apostolic Nuncio to the Philippines, Charles John Brown Also in the ceremonies were the two surviving bishops of Malolos, Dennis Villarojo, and Caceres Archbishop Rolando Tria Tirona, and bishops who served or came from the diocese.

-Vision and Mission

-Vision

-"A Christ-focused, re-evangelized and evangelizing communion of communities, unwavering in its faith, with the Blessed Virgin Mary, the Immaculate Conception, working for the advancement of the kingdom of God."

-Mission

-"Contemplating the face of Christ moves us – the Diocesan Bishop, priests, consecrated persons, youth and empowered laity – under the patronage of Mary, the Immaculate Conception, as one family and communion of communities to proclaim the transformative grace of God as a Church of the poor towards the new evangelization, in constant state of mission to reach out to other faith and religious communities for the advancement of the kingdom of God."